-Purchases of commodities outside of the State threshold of purchasing requirements require prior Board approval; however, if an emergency exists, the Superintendent may waive this requirement.
+Purchases of commodities with a purchase price of more than \$2 require prior Board3 approval; however, if an emergency exists, the Superintendent may waive this requirement.

 The district shall notify in writing all actual or prospective bidders, offerors, or contractors who make a written request to the district for notification of opportunities to bid.
 The notification shall be made in sufficient time to allow actual or prospective bidders, offerors, or contractors to submit a bid or other appropriate response.
 The board shall accept bids submitted electronically by email or fax for any and all district purchases, unless specified to be submitted by other means or methods, and except those bids which have been specified to have a designated date upon which the bids shall be opened.
 The superintendent shall be responsible for ensuring submitted bids, whether written, faxed, or emailed, are retained in accordance with policy 7.15-RECORD RETENTION AND DESTRUCTION.